 Oleic Acid, found in olive oil, avocados, almond oil, peanut, pecan, cashew and macadamia oils.

 Aim to eat these foods on a regular basis in your soups, salads, cereals, smoothies, side dishes and vegetarian entrees.
-Check out some of our recipes to get you started:
+Check out some of our recipes to get you started (click on each ingredient to be taken to the recipe):

 KALE, OLIVE, CAULIFLOWER, SEEDS, CHARD